Australian scientists microchip bees to map movements, halt diseases

 Scientists at the Commonwealth Scientific and Industrial Research Organisation (CSIRO), Australia's national science agency, said the microchips could help tackle so-called colony collapse disorder, a situation where bees mysteriously disappear from hives, and the encroachment of the parasitic varroa mite.

-Scientists will use tweezers to glue on the sensors, weighing about 5 milligrams and measuring 2.5 millimeters (a little more than 1/16 of an inch) square, after soothing the bees to sleep by refrigeration.
+Scientists will use tweezers to glue on the sensors, weighing about 5 miligrams and measuring 2.5 millimetres (a little more than 1/16 of an inch) square, after soothing the bees to sleep by refrigeration.

 Some young bees, which tend to be hairier than older bees, need to be shaved before the sensor can be glued on.